smartlogic/ansible-role-prometheus-exporters/README.md

 - `node_exporter_checksum` - The checksum for the version of node exporter
 - `redis_exporter_version` - Which version of redis_exporter to download
 - `redis_exporter_checksum` - The checksum for the version of redis_exporter
+- `redis_addr` - The address of the redis instance to monitor
+  - Default: `redis://localhost:6379`
 - `postgres_exporter_version` - Which version of postgres_exporter to download
 - `postgres_exporter_checksum` - The checksum for the version of postgres_exporter
 - `postgres_exporter_connection_host` - The host to connect to